JordanW83/KrakenProject/README.md

 # KrakenProject
 A commission project to scrape info from Kraken.com and display it to a Google Sheet in real time.

-Requiremens:
+Requirements:
 Node,Git, Google Account, and a Kraken Account.

-Step 1: Set up authaurization credentials with Google Follow Step 1 of this guide: https://developers.google.com/sheets/api/quickstart/nodejs
+Step 1: Set up authorization credentials with Google Follow Step 1 of this guide: https://developers.google.com/sheets/api/quickstart/nodejs

 Step 2: Clone or fork this repo.

-Step 3: type npm init to install all required packages.
+Step 3: type npm i to install all required packages.

 Step 4: Set up a .env file